-Section 4 Searches of Lockers and Other Types of Searches Ref: SB Policy: 504.09
+Section 5 Searches of Lockers and Other Types of Searches Ref: SB Policy: 504.09

 Student lockers, desks, computer equipment, and other such property are owned by the school.
 The school exercises exclusive control over school property.
 Students should not expect privacy regarding usage of or items placed in or on school property, including student vehicles parked on school property, because school property is subject to search at any time by school officials.
 Periodic, random searches of lockers, desks, computers and other such property may be conducted in the discretion of the administration.
+The assignment of a locker is on a temporary basis and may be revoked at any time.
+School officials may inspect student lockers without particularized suspicion or reasonable cause.